jillro/guilro.github.io/aboutme.md

 Between the first years of secondary school and my master degree, I also became a user of GNU/Linux, learned a bit of C, with GLib and GTK+, and even gave a try to [Vala] during a few months - which I like a lot but is almost useless outside from the Gnome platform.
 I also used Drupal and its API (I have with it a love-hate relationship) for smaller projects.

-I never earnt money from my hobby (my real occupation is to study economics), but I contributed to several projects, and helped non-profit organizations.
+I never earned money from my hobby (my real occupation is to study economics), but I contributed to several projects, and helped non-profit organizations.
 I would like to participate to projects as a freelancer, keeping in mind the idea that starting a developer career after finishing my master degree is also a (better ?) option.

 Oh, and Free Software means something to me.